nermalcat69/zerops-starlight-ssg/README.md

     minContainers: 1
 ```

-> 🧑‍🚀 **Confused about how to import?** Watch this video https://youtu.be/ZahXCIaUr_A !
+> 🧑‍🚀 **Confused about how to import?** Watch this video about how to import and setup a new project https://youtu.be/ZahXCIaUr_A !

-> To import into an existing project just go to the project and check the left sidebar to import a service.
+> To import into an existing project just go to the existing project and check the left sidebar to import a service(make sure that the project parameter in import yaml).

 ## Deploying Using Zerops Cli - [@zeropsio/zcli](https://github.com/zeropsio/zcli)